-Cockburn Island, Manitoulan Islands Archipelago ON (Photo by NCC)
+Cockburn Island, Manitoulin Islands Archipelago ON (Photo by NCC)

-With ever-increasing development in southern Ontario, it is rare to find such a complete and intact ecosystem.
-The growing demand for second homes and cottage developments has not reached Cockburn Island like it has in other parts of the Manitoulin Island Archipelago, where the unspoiled and scenic shoreline has caught the attention of potential buyers.
+With ever increasing development in southern Ontario, it is rare to find such a complete and intact ecosystem such as the one found on Cockburn Island.
+The growing demand for second-homes and cottage developments has not reached Cockburn Island like it has in other parts of the Manitoulin Island Archipelago, where the unspoiled and scenic shoreline has caught the attention of potential buyers.

 In 20 years, a project of this scale will be unimaginable.
-NCC has an extraordinary opportunity to conserve this remarkable piece of Canada’s natural history, before it’s too late.
+We have an extraordinary opportunity to conserve this remarkable piece of Canada’s natural history before it’s too late.

 The Cockburn Island project represents an opportunity to protect one of the highest priority islands in the Great Lakes.
 Cockburn Island Council and representatives from the Cockburn Island Sports & Conservation Club have helped shape the property management plan for the land.
 Locals have expressed interest in collaborating to ensure the land is both protected and enjoyed.